Part of the Product Strategy series

 I use a modified Impact-Effort Matrix that adds one critical dimension: revenue connection.

-For every proposed feature, answer three questions:
+For every proposed feature, answer three questions.
+These map directly to your KPI Tree Framework:

 - Which revenue driver does this serve?
 (New logos, expansion, retention, or none)